Wasserstein Convergence Guarantees for a General Class of Score-Based Generative Models

 \section{Conclusion and Future Work}

-In this paper, we establish convergence guarantees for a general class of score-based generative models in 2-Wasserstein distance for smooth log-concave data distributions.
-Our theoretical result directly leads to iteration complexity bounds for various score-based generative models with different forward processes including newly proposed ones.
-Moreover, our experimental results are aligned well with our theoretical predictions on the iteration complexity, and our newly proposed model can outperform existing models in terms of improved FID scores.
+In this paper, we establish convergence guarantees for a general class of score-based generative models in the 2-Wasserstein distance for smooth log-concave data distributions.
+Our theoretical result directly leads to iteration complexity bounds for various score-based generative models with different forward processes.
+Moreover, our experimental results align well with our theoretical predictions on the iteration complexity.

-Our work serves as a first step towards a better understanding of the impacts of different choices of forward processes in score-based generative models.
-It would be of interest to relax the assumptions on the data distribution and close the gap between our upper and lower bounds on the iteration complexity.
-It is also important to study alternative sampling schemes such as the predictor-corrector sampler as well as the deterministic sampler based on probability flow ODEs in \cite{SongICLR2021}.
-We leave them for future research.